samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Weapon (Any Simple or Martial), Rare*

 This magic weapon deals an extra 2d6 damage to any creature it hits.
-This extra damage is of the same type as the weapon’s normal damage.
+This extra damage is of the same type as the weapon's normal damage.

 ### [Vorpal Sword](/magic-items/9229181-vorpal-sword)